ngthailam/MyShoppingCart/README.md

 - Create page: Add notice will be save on back (3 times)
 - Tick item on cart detail to finish shopping
+- Empty state for No cart Home Page

 ### Out of scope ( Future improvements )